archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 #### Noise Levels

 Now that we have an empirical estimate for the source code's rank-frequency distribution, we have the means to evaluate the *noise* incurred by passing the signal through our archaeological channel.
-To do so, we need to compare the ranked frequencies of the signal received \(p(r)\) with our extrapolation of the signal sent \(P_E(r)\).
+To do so, we need to compare the ranked frequencies of the signal received \(p(r)\) with our extrapolation of the signal sent \(p_E(r)\).
 Noise is simply any interference between source and received signal, so all that we are doing is evaluating what proportion of what was observed to what we expect was sent.
-Justeson uses the definition for conditional probability, and a few simple and reasonable assumptions, to define a measure for the noise \(\phi(r)\) related to each ranked element \(r\).
+Justeson uses the definition for conditional probability, and a few simple and reasonable assumptions, to define a measure for the noise \(\psi(r)\) related to each ranked element \(r\).

 \[
     \begin{aligned}